TolstenkovAnton/YugStroiOtdel-Smeta-Bot/README.md

 # :robot: YugStroiOtdel-Smeta-Bot

-## ✈️ A Telegram bot for calculating the costs of construction services provided by «YugStroyOtdel».
+## ✈️ A Telegram bot for calculating the costs of construction services provided by «YugStroiOtdel».

 ### The "Calculations" section contains two main options: